Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson5/Mem_Graph_Tutorial/MemGraphTutorial.md

 ![syntax](assets/2nd_mem_graph_pic.png)

 - Examine the leaks found under the Captain, CrewMember and Starship objects.
-- Also, look briefly at to the memory leaks under two `ContiguousArrayStorage` objects.
+- Also, briefly notice the memory leaks under the two `ContiguousArrayStorage` objects.

 ### Finding the Source of the Leak